dsidavis/WebScrapingFall17/Inflation.md

 ```

 Often `readHTMLTable()` will be able to identify the header itself,
-if the HTML is "properly" structured (with a thead and tbody component).
+if the HTML is "properly" structured (with a <thead> and <tbody> component).

 Often the page will have multiple tables and we only want one.
-We can use the `which` parameter to specify either the table's number or name (within the
+We can use the `which` parameter to specify either the table's number or name (
-HTML document via its `id` attribute).
+corresponding to the id attribute on the <table> node within the
+HTML document).
 ```
 readHTMLTable(doc, which = 1)
 ```

 # Historical Data - HTML Forms